 Facing Drug Charges?
 Talk to a Criminal Defense Lawyer.

 Many people move to Colorado and use marijuana without understanding that legalization has its limits.
 If this is you, and you’ve landed in some legal hot water, then let’s talk.
 Robinson & Henry has a deep and experienced criminal defense team that can look into your situation and help you find the best way forward.
 Don’t take the rap.
-Call 303-688-0944 to begin your free case assessment.
+Call 303-688-0944 to begin your case assessment.